-with an Intel Core i7-8700K 3,7 GHz CPU, 8 Gb of accelerated memory and an NVIDIA GeForce GTX 1070 video processor.
-A Dell Vizor Windows Mixed Reality virtual reality helmet is connected to the computer, which sends information about changes in the user's position and displays the information received.
-Control of the application, by changing scenes or objects, is performed using a keyboard connected to a PC.
-The viewing positions are arranged in 2a space of 2 m.
-A 2,5 m2 area has been prepared for free navigation, taking into account the user's possible deviation from the intended path (Fig. 9).
+A Dell Vizor Windows Mixed Reality VR device is connected to the computer.
+It sends user position information and displays the scene content.
+Control of the application was performed by the researcher using a keyboard connected to a PC.
+The viewing positions were arranged in the space of 2 square meters.
+Overall, the 2,5 square meter area has been prepared for free navigation, taking into account the user’s possible deviation from the intended path (Fig. 10).